Bug report #8487

 In the longer term, we should have EPSG definitions defined for the above SACRS and TM_CAPE crs's and then remove the locally added definitions so that they are automatically added from EPSG.

-#15 Updated by craigleat - over 10 years ago
+#15 Updated by craigleat - about 11 years ago

 Tim,